dwaite/connect/openid-connect-4-identity-assurance/representation.md

 `trust_framework`: REQUIRED.
 String determing the trust framework governing the identity verification process and the identity assurance level of the OP.

-An example value is `eidas_loa_high`, which denotes a notified eID system under eIDAS providing identity assurance at level of assurance "High".
+An example value is `eidas_ial_high`, which denotes a notified eID system under eIDAS providing identity assurance at level of assurance "High".

 Standardized values are defined in [Trust Frameworks](#predefined_values_tf).